 What is your time worth?

 “The other item I would encourage people to consider is whether or not they can afford the time,” says Vallee.
 “Since this is a second property, there is double the upkeep that you now have to budget your time for.”

 If you’re managing the property yourself, you’ll need to factor in travel costs.
 Your property might be in another state, so flying to and from that home multiple times a year to maintain it can get costly.
 It can also be time-consuming and it might limit the number of times you can rent it throughout the year depending on how often you go visit.

 If you decide to hire a property management company to help maintain your rental, the cost of that company needs to be included in your budget for the property.
 However, a property management company can help you manage your rental remotely, so you would cut down on costs from flying or driving back and forth.
-Property managers like TurnKey will help marketing and listing your rental, as well as with the day-to-day logistics of managing your home.
+Property managers can help marketing and listing your rental, as well as with the day-to-day logistics of managing your home.
 They’ll manage vendors, perform inspections, keep up with local laws and regulations, communicate with guests, and more.
 Learn more about how we can help you manage your rental property here.

 Don’t forget about taxes.

 If you’re earning extra income from your vacation rental property, you’ll need to pay taxes on it.
 The only exception is if you’re renting out your property for less than 14 days throughout the year.
 When you do that, you don’t have to pay tax on any income you earned.

 If you own a vacation rental property, almost everything you spend to maintain the property can be deducted from your taxes.
 We recommend keeping thorough records for everything and using one credit card for all business expenses to easily keep track of them.

 You’ll also need to pay property taxes and any local sales or lodging taxes for your rental property.
 Chat with other rental property owners in the area or local accountants to learn more about the tax implications of buying a vacation rental property in that city.